 - Misfire #2: Jim Hopper ruined.
 In particular, the cartooning of Jim Hopper was so off the scales that it ruined his character.
 He’s always had a rough side, but balanced with hidden tenderness.
 In Stranger Things 3 that balance is gone.
 Hopper’s treatment of Mike is downright vituperative.
 I don’t object to him being jealous and over-protective of his daughter, and indeed I approve the idea of him pulling asshole maneuvers to stop Mike from dating El.
 (I had him do something similar in my fanfiction novels.)
 But it’s not taken seriously.
 Ditto for his treatment of Joyce.
 Hopper denigrates her non-stop, yells and screams like a rage-a-holic, and it never lets up.
-This is no regression of character; it’s a perversion of Hopper’s character and not funny in the least.
-I cringe at these scenes.
+This is no regression of character; it’s a perversion of his character.

 - Misfire #3: Lazy Plotting.
-There’s some lazy writing this season, as the most important events just “happen” to the show’s main characters.
+There’s some lazy writing this season, as important events just “happen” to the show’s main characters.
 The Mind Flayer needs a new host, and just happens to possess Billy, who is driving by the dangerous location.
 Nancy just happens to answer the phone at the newspaper office, and pick up a hot tip that leads her and Jonathan to the mysterious rats.
-Steve just happens to work in the Starcourt Mall, where the Russians have taken over; his bro-buddy Dustin comes to him with a Russian transmission that he just happened to intercept on his own.
+Dustin intercepts a Russian transmission and takes the information to his bro-buddy Steve, who just happens to work at the very place taken over by the Russians.
+Eleven learns that Billy is doing bad things, because she just happens to spy on him in the Void as part of a spin-the-bottle game with Max.
 None of this kind of lazy plotting can be found in seasons 1 and 2.

 - Misfire #4: Karen Wheeler.
 This is a minor point, but not so minor that I can’t mention it.
 It’s the go-nowhere subplot with Karen Wheeler and Billy.
 Having teased an affair between these two at the end of season 2, and picking up that thread right way at the start of this season, the Duffers drop it altogether with no payoff to the subplot at all.
 They should have had the courage of their initial convictions, and threw Karen and Billy in the sack.
 The repercussions would have been dramatic and severe, and gone a long way to reattaining the edginess of season 2.